 What Is Bulk Allograft Transplantation for Osteochondral Lesions of the Talus?

 The surgery usually is done under a general anesthetic.
 A nerve block may be used to help with pain after surgery.
-At least one incision is made, usually over the front or inside of the ankle.
-Commonly the tibia bone needs to be cut with a saw in order to allow access to the talus.
+Your foot and ankle orthopaedic surgeon will make at least one incision, usually over the front or inside of the ankle.
+Depending on the location of the lesion, your surgeon may need to cut the tibia or fibula bone with a saw in order

 Risks and Complications